hchiam/please/README.md

 # Why?

-What if code could be easy to read like Python code?
+What if code could be easy to read and be *more* like an English sentence?
 What if you could easily write code just by talking with speech recognition software?
 How might you combine these two things (easy-to-read and easy-to-say code)?

 Please is an attempt at that.